Silicon Photonic Architecture for Training Deep Neural Networks with Direct Feedback Alignment: Energy and speed analysis

 During training, the tunable MRRs in the architecture are inscribed with a different value at each operational cycle.
-The values in the error vector $\mathbf{e}$, which can be stored in static random access memory (SRAM), are fetched and converted into analog voltage signals for tuning the designated MRRs using digital-to-analog converters (DACs).
+The values in the error vector $\mathbf{e}$, which can be stored in static random-access memory (SRAM), are fetched and converted into analog voltage signals for tuning the designated MRRs using digital-to-analog converters (DACs).
 Unlike the dynamic $\mathbf{e}$ vectors that change at each operational cycle, the inscribed weighting values of the MRRs in the photonic weight bank cycle through a set of known, unchanging values from the matrices $\mathbf{B}^{(k)}$ for each hidden layer $k$.
-The control system for these MRRs can be made highly efficient by storing the set of weight values in an analog memory architecture, such as using resistive random access memory (RRAM) or optical memories based on phase change materials,\cite{Zahoor_2020, Miscuglio_2020} where the energy consumption required to access and switch between weights is negligible compared to the energy cost of modulating the input optical signals with the error vector.
-Thus, the estimated wall-plug power required by the DFA architecture with a photonic weight bank of size $M\times N$ is given by
+The control system for these MRRs can be made highly efficient by storing the set of weight values in an analog memory architecture, such as using resistive random-access memory (RRAM) or optical memories based on phase change materials \cite{Zahoor_2020, rios_integrated_2015}, where the energy consumption required to access and switch between weights is negligible compared to the energy cost of modulating the input optical signals with the error vector.

+The power required to control the transmission state of a single MRR, $P_{\mathrm{MRR}}$, includes two components: the power required to tune the MRR on and off-resonance to achieve the desired weighting value and the power required to lock the MRR weight onto resonance.
+The first component is negligible when using carrier depletion for high-speed tuning ($\sim$$\SI{120}{\micro W}$)~\cite{tait_quantifying_2022, timurdogan_ultralow_2014}.
+The second component is necessary due to fabrication nonidealities which cause a resonance shift; this shift can be greater than the tuning range allowed via carrier depletion, so embedded N-doped heaters are often used for thermal locking~\cite{Peng_Nahmias_2018, al-qadasi_scaling_2022}.
+However, heaters require $\sim$14~mW, which can result in significant overall energy consumption~\cite{tait_quantifying_2022, Jayatilleka_2015}.
+Alternatively, post-fabrication non-volatile phase trimming techniques can be used to correct for fabrication variations by modifying the refractive index of the waveguide or cladding, eliminating the need for thermal locking~\cite{jayatilleka_post-fabrication_2021}.